puradawid/LoSE/README.md

 A set of programs, services, and hardware that solves particular set of problems.
 Containing complicated programs, the system is usually complex (as their interactions).

+## Laws

+### Every Program Has Output

+The program that has no output (it does not save/print/send any data) has no value and does not exist.
+There may be a program that takes no initial state ('hello world' is a good example, or a procedure that populates the database with some random data).

+### A Single Program Is Complicated But Not Complex

+Program, a set of instructions handled by single processor, can be truly complicated, although never complex - for every program, we can define finite set of input events/data that will define the all possible output.
+In the other words, it's possible to recreate a program state, no matter how complicated, run it and suspect the same results.

+### Data (Interations) Can Be Complex

+Data is a representation of the reality, which is comlex

+Example: a deep learning program is only complicated, but it can find hidden relations in complex data.

 [Sommerville]: https://books.google.pl/books?vid=ISBN9780137053469&redir_esc=y